CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 The final g-buffer optimization made was to reconstruct the world position from a depth value.
 This would decrease the amount of data stored in the g-buffer for position from 3 (for x, y, and z) to 1 (for depth).
-To do this, the technique from Matt Pettineo is used.
+To do this, the technique from Matt Pettineo (linked in credits) is used.
 First, the view space position of geometry is calculated in the vertex shader of the rasterization pass.
 Then, in the fragment shader, the length of this position is stored into the g-buffer as the depth.
 This is because the view space position is relative to the camera at the origin, so the length is distance from the camera.
 Then, in the vertex shader of the shading pass,